jeanaristide/RAG/README.md

 # RAG
-compilation of how to set-up RAG apps using varying data frameworks, LLMs and EMbedding Models
+compilation of how to set-up RAG apps using varying data frameworks, LLMs and Embedding Models